Car Seat Best Practice, Proper Use and Reality

 - Use the correct car seat for child and vehicle correctly every time

-- Keep child rear facing (RF) as long as possible until they reach the RF height or weight limits of their convertible seat
+- A child should remain rear facing (RF) as long as possible until they reach the RF height or weight limits of their convertible seat

 - Keep child forward facing until the child outgrows the restraint’s height or weight limits (RideSafer is certified for children in this stage as well, as long as they are 3 years old and 30 lbs.)

-- Keep child in a belt-positioning RideSafer vest or booster until the child can pass the 5-step seat belt fit test
+- After outgrowing a 5-point harness a child should be in a belt-positioning RideSafer vest or booster until the child can pass the 5-step seat belt fit test

 - Keep child in riding in the back seat until age 13